The Deer Hunter: Filming

 The Deer Hunter began principal photography on June 20, 1977.
-This was the first feature film depicting the Vietnam War to be filmed on location in Thailand.
-All scenes were shot on location (no sound stages).
-"There was discussion about shooting the film on a back lot, but the material demanded more realism," says Spikings.
-The cast and crew viewed large amounts of news footage from the war to ensure authenticity.
-The film was shot over a period of six months.
-The Clairton scenes comprise footage shot in eight different towns in four states: West Virginia, Pennsylvania, Washington, and Ohio.
-The initial budget of the film was $8.5 million.
+It was the first feature film depicting the Vietnam War to be filmed in Thailand.
+All scenes were shot on location.
+"There was discussion about shooting the film on a backlot, but the material demanded more realism," says Spikings.
+The cast and crew watched large amounts of news footage from the war to ensure authenticity.
+The film was shot in six months.
+The scenes of Clairton, Pennsylvania, comprise footage that was shot in eight towns in three states: West Virginia, Pennsylvania and Ohio.
+The film's initial budget was $8.5 million.

-Meryl Streep accepted the role of the "vague, stock girlfriend", in order to remain for the duration of filming with John Cazale, who had been diagnosed with lung cancer.
-De Niro had spotted Streep in her stage production of The Cherry Orchard and had suggested that she play his girlfriend Linda.
-Before the beginning of principal photography, Deeley had a meeting with the film's appointed line producer Robert Relyea.
-Deeley hired Relyea after meeting him on the set of Bullitt (1968) and was impressed with his experience.
-However, Relyea declined the job, refusing to disclose his reason why.
+Meryl Streep accepted the role of the "vague, stock girlfriend" to remain for the duration of filming with John Cazale, who had been diagnosed with lung cancer.
+De Niro had spotted Streep in the stage production of The Cherry Orchard and suggested that she play his girlfriend Linda.
+Meryl Streep wrote all of her lines.
+Streep is said to have accepted the role to primarily be with Cazale.

+Before the beginning of principal photography, Deeley met with the film's appointed line producer Robert Relyea, whom Deeley hired after meeting him on the set of Bullitt (1968) and being impressed with his experience.
+However, Relyea declined the job, refusing to disclose his reason.
 Deeley suspected that Relyea sensed in director Cimino something that would have made production difficult.
 As a result, Cimino was acting without the day-to-day supervision of a producer.

 Because Deeley was busy overseeing the production of Sam Peckinpah's Convoy (1978), he hired John Peverall to oversee Cimino's shoot.
-Peverall's expertise with budgeting and scheduling made him a natural successor to Relyea, and Peverall knew enough about the picture to be elevated to producer status.
+Peverall's expertise with budgeting and scheduling made him a natural successor to Relyea, and Peverall knew enough about the picture to be elevated to the status of producer.
 "John is a straightforward Cornishman who had worked his way up to become a production supervisor," wrote Deeley, "and we employed him as EMI's watchman on certain pictures."